 - Rinse your mouth out after you finish your glass

 5. Eat More Yogurt, Miso Soup and Kefir

-You’ve heard that probiotics can help ease digestion and improve the health of your gut, overall.
+Keep Teeth White and Healthy: You’ve heard that probiotics can help ease digestion and improve the health of your gut, overall.
 However, recent studies have also found that these healthy bacteria may help improve oral health too.
 Similar to the way green tea and red wine work, probiotics may also help clear bad bacteria from the mouth.
-In fact, they’re so effective that they’re now showing up in dental care products like toothpaste and mouthwashes.
+In fact, they’re so effective that they’re now showing up in dental care products like toothpaste and mouthwash.